burtininkai/small_tools/payments_generation/readme.md

-## Paements generation for SEB bank LT payments generation XML.
+# Payments XML generation for SEB bank LT payments import using PowerShell.
-# convert to utf-8 using notepad++ before transfer
+## convert to utf-8 using notepad++ before transfer.